Temperature evolution of the phonon dynamics in the Kitaev spin liquid: Introduction

 The rest of the paper is organized as follows.
-In Sec.~\ref{Sec:SPH}, we introduce the general aspects of the spin-phonon Hamiltonian.
-In Sec.~\ref{sec:RSF}, we show how to obtain the finite-temperature fermionic spectrum by solving the free-fermion problem in each flux sector exactly.
+In Section ~\ref{Sec:SPH}, we introduce the general aspects of the spin-phonon Hamiltonian.
+In Section~\ref{sec:RSF}, we show how to obtain the finite-temperature fermionic spectrum by solving the free-fermion problem in each flux sector exactly.
 We show that in the presence of fluxes the diagonalization of the Majorana fermion Hamiltonian should be performed in the real space and can be done by using singular value decomposition.
 Then, we introduce the imaginary time fermion propagators which we will later use in the calculations of observable quantities.
-In Sec.~\ref{sec:MFPh}, we derive the Majorana fermion-phonon (MFPh) coupling in the mixed representation.
-We then proceed to Sec.~\ref{sec:III} and discuss the effect of the spin-lattice coupling on the phonon dynamics.
+In Section~\ref{sec:MFPh}, we derive the Majorana fermion-phonon (MFPh) coupling in the mixed representation.
+We then proceed to Section~\ref{sec:III} and discuss the effect of the spin-lattice coupling on the phonon dynamics.
 Here we compute the phonon polarization bubble, which is the key quantity defining the phonon dynamics.
-In Sec.~\ref{sec:IV}, we relate the imaginary part of the diagonal components of the phonon polarization bubble to the attenuation coefficients.
-In Sec.~\ref{subsec: basic_picture} , we first discuss the role of the kinematic constraints on the phonon dynamics.
-In Sec.~\ref{subsec:IVB}, we present the analysis of the phonon dynamics in the thermal flux sectors, when the kinematic constraint of momentum conservation is relaxed.
-Based on this analysis, in Sec.~\ref{subsec:IVC} we present our numerical results for the temperature evolution of the sound attenuation coefficient obtained by employing the stratified Monte Carlo (strMC) algorithm.
+In Section~\ref{sec:IV}, we relate the imaginary part of the diagonal components of the phonon polarization bubble to the attenuation coefficients.
+In Section~\ref{subsec: basic_picture}, we discuss the role of the kinematic constraints on the phonon dynamics.
+In Section~\ref{subsec:IVB}, we present the analysis of the phonon dynamics in the thermal flux sectors, when the kinematic constraint of momentum conservation is relaxed.
+Based on this analysis, in Section~\ref{subsec:IVC} we present numerical results for the temperature evolution of the sound attenuation coefficient obtained by employing the stratified Monte Carlo (strMC) algorithm.
 The details of the strMC method, the comparison with MCMC method, and its tailored application to the Kitaev honeycomb model are discussed in \refapp{app: sMC}.
-In Sec.~\ref{sec:V}, we study the observable consequences of the spin-lattice coupling when time reversal symmetry is broken.
+In Section~\ref{sec:V}, we study the observable consequences of the spin-lattice coupling when time reversal symmetry is broken.
 In particular, we study the temperature evolution of the Hall viscosity coefficient, $\eta_H$ focusing on the understanding the effect of the $Z_2$ fluxes.
-We conclude with a general discussion of our results in Sec.~\ref{sum}.
-Technical details and other auxiliary information are provided in App.~\ref{app: eval_bubble}-\ref{sec: MCkap}.
+We conclude with a general discussion of our results in Section~\ref{sum}.
+Technical details and other auxiliary information are provided in Appendices~\ref{app: eval_bubble}-\ref{sec: MCkap}.